nik-base/npm-run/README.md

 ## Features

 The `Run` button is right above the script.
-This extension can run scripts using `npm`.

 \!\[NPM Run Demo\]\(resources/demo/npm-run-demo.gif\)

-> Tip: If you have `npm` extension installed on your Visual Studio Code workspace, it will automatically detech your preferred package manager and run the script using it.
+> Contrary to the extension name, this extension can run scripts using your preferred package manager not just `npm`.

 ## Extension Settings